DirectAI/livekit_hello_world/README.md

 - Run `pip install -r requirements.txt` in your environment (e.g. conda, venv) of choice.

 ## Running It
 Run `python stream_script.py` to start a LiveKit room and get started with object tracking.
-If you included a token in `LIVEKIT_TOKEN_FOR_RESULTS`, you'll also see
+If you included a token in `LIVEKIT_TOKEN_FOR_RESULTS`, you'll also see real-time object tracking results returned to the client via WebRTC data channels, along with a measure of latency from DirectAI's backend receiving the frame from LiveKit to the client receiving the tracked object results.
+We would expect this latency to be <200ms.

 ## Stopping It
 Just press CTRL-C to stop the process!